amy941/Google_Advanced_Module-3_Translate-Data-into-Insights/README.md

 ✍️ ```labels = [str(i) + 'k' for i in range(0, 701, 100)] ```: use for loops to iterate over ```range(0,701,100)``` (start from 0 to 700 in steps of 100).
 Each number ``i``` is converted into a string and ```k``` is added to show values in a more readable way (ex: 100k intead of 100000).

-⚠️⚠️⚠️ Check out my work here: [Case Study: TikTok](https://github.com/amy941/Google_Advanced_Module-3_Translate-Data-into-Insights)
+⚠️⚠️⚠️ For more details, visit: [Case Study: TikTok](https://github.com/amy941/Google_Advanced_Module-3_Translate-Data-into-Insights)

 -----
 **Create HISTOGRAM for claim status**